What is kangaroo care?

 - Wear a shirt which easily opens down the front, or wear a front-opening hospital gown.

-- It helps for a mother to remove her bra so the baby has free access to her breasts.
+- It helps to remove your bra or under garments so that your baby has free access to your breasts.

-- Have a pillow or two for support - and make sure you have a blanket to place over your baby.
+- Have a pillow or 2 for support — and make sure you have a blanket to place over your baby.

 - Sit in a comfortable chair with arm rests and a high, supportive back.
-Ask for a footrest if you want one.
+Use or ask for a footrest if you want one.

 - Go to the toilet beforehand, have a drink beside you and focus on your own comfort as well.

-- Speak gently to your baby as they’re transferred from their cot and tell them what’s happening.
+- Speak gently to your baby and tell them what’s happening.
+You can also hum or sing to your baby so that they can hear your voice.

 - Be sensitive to your baby’s cues or signals - this will help you understand their feelings.

-Checking your baby is ready for kangaroo care
+Checking your premature baby is ready for kangaroo care

 - Check with the staff before taking your baby out of their humidicrib.
 It’s important your baby is stable, particularly if they are ventilated and their oxygen levels are being monitored.